valohai/valohai-utils/README.md

 # Inputs

-Inputs are the data files required by the experiment.
-They are automatically downloaded for you.
-You define a inputs with a dictionary:
+[Valohai inputs](https://docs.valohai.com/valohai-yaml/step-inputs/#option-1-custom-store-url) are the data files required by the experiment.
+They are automatically downloaded for you, if the data is from a public source.
+You define inputs with a dictionary:

 ```python
 default_inputs = {